ethereum/consensus-specs/specs/networking/p2p-interface.md

 3. Enable clients to select the individual requests/versions they support.
 It would no longer be a strict requirement to support all requests, and clients, in principle, could support a subset of requests and variety of versions.
 4. Enable flexibility and agility for clients adopting spec changes that impact the request, by signalling to peers exactly which subset of new/old requests they support.
 5. Enable clients to explicitly choose backwards compatibility at the request granularity.
 Without this, clients would be forced to support entire versions of the coarser request protocol.
-6. Parallelise RFCs (or ETH2 EIPs).
+6. Parallelise RFCs (or Eth 2.0 EIPs).
 By decoupling requests from one another, each RFC that affects the request protocol can be deployed/tested/debated independently without relying on a synchronization point to version the general top-level protocol.
   1. This has the benefit that clients can explicitly choose which RFCs to deploy without buying into all other RFCs that may be included in that top-level version.
   2. Affording this level of granularity with a top-level protocol would imply creating as many variants (e.g. /protocol/43-{a,b,c,d,...}) as the cartesian product of RFCs inflight, O(n^2).
 7. Allow us to simplify the payload of requests.
 Request-id’s and method-ids no longer need to be sent.
 The encoding/request type and version can all be handled by the framework.

-*CAVEAT*: The protocol negotiation component in the current version of libp2p is called multistream-select 1.0.
+**Caveat**: The protocol negotiation component in the current version of libp2p is called multistream-select 1.0.
 It is somewhat naïve and introduces overhead on every request when negotiating streams, although implementation-specific optimizations are possible to save this cost.
 Multiselect 2.0 will remove this overhead by memoizing previously selected protocols, and modelling shared protocol tables.
-Fortunately this req/resp protocol is not the expected network bottleneck in the protocol so the additional overhead is not expected to hinder interop testing.
+Fortunately, this req/resp protocol is not the expected network bottleneck in the protocol so the additional overhead is not expected to hinder interop testing.
 More info is to be released from the libp2p community in the coming weeks.

 ### Why are messages length-prefixed with a protobuf varint in the SSZ-encoding?